SimonCropp/XunitContext/readme.source.md

 snippet: FilterSample.cs

-Note that filters are static and shared for all tests.
+Filters are static and shared for all tests.

 ## Icon